Classics majors pursue a wide variety of careers and interests after Macalester, as you can see.

 Eliza Spertus ‘13 is now farm manager at Green Dirt Farm in Kansas City, MO.

-Eleanor Trenary ’13 is taught English for a year in Nablus, in the northern West Bank, before joining PRISM (People Responding in Social Ministry) in Golden Valley, Minn.
+Eleanor Trenary ’13 taught English for a year in Nablus, in the northern West Bank, before joining PRISM (People Responding in Social Ministry) in Golden Valley, Minn.

 Lindsay Morehouse ’12 received a master’s degree in classical archaeology at Oxford University and is now pursuing a PhD in Archaeology at the University of Amsterdam.